Greek Orthodox Metropolis of France

-The Metropolis of France, or the Greek Orthodox Metropolis of France (Métropole grecque orthodoxe de France, Μητρόπολη Γαλλίας), is a diocese of the Ecumenical Patriarchate of Constantinople established in 1963.
+The Metropolis of France, or the Greek Orthodox Metropolis of France (Métropole grecque orthodoxe de France, Μητρόπολη Γαλλίας) is a metropolitan diocese of the Ecumenical Patriarchate of Constantinople established in 1963.
 It comprises the Eastern Orthodox parishes and monasteries in France.

 Historically, its congregation mainly consisted of people of Greek descent, but following the disestablishment of the Paris-based Patriarchal Exarchate for Orthodox Parishes of the Russian Tradition in Western Europe within the jurisdiction of the Ecumenical Patriarchate in November 2018, a significant number of the parishes of the former Exarchate have joined the Metropolis while retaining their Russian liturgical tradition.

 History and organisation

 The diocese was established on 5 February 1963 and at the time comprised the Greek Orthodox parishes in France, Belgium, Luxembourg, Spain, and Portugal.
 Metropolitan Meletios Karabinis (1914–1993) was appointed as its primate on 22 October 1963 and remained in charge of the Metropolis until his resignation for health reasons on 9 June 1988.

 In August 1969, the Greek parishes in Belgium and Luxemburg were incorporated into a newly established Metropolis of Belgium.
 Likewise, in 2003 the parishes in Spain and Portugal were incorporated into the Metropolis of Spain and Portugal.

 Metropolitan Emmanuel Adamakis has been in charge of the Metropolis since 20 January 2003.

 The diocese currently has two assistant bishops: Irineos Avramidis and Maxim Paphilis.